Each challenge is becoming less and less daunting.

 There’s a point, somewhere along every long-distance trail, that a hiker’s natural state of concern deteriorates.
 Somehow trekking 20 kilometres becomes casual, surviving off limited rations is commonplace and carrying ones livelihood is normal.
 I’m not sure when my mind switched to ‘nomad mode’, but it was most certainly before Day 29.
 Despite weary legs, the task to clamber up the 929-metre Mount Bryan with a clunky rucksack strapped to my back now seemed reasonable, rational, straightforward even.

 My legs ached as they gingerly stepped out of my sleeping bag and onto the refurbished floorboards at Hallett Railway Station.
 As I stood up, a tendon in my left buttcheek pinged and forced me to lie back down.
 I could tell it was going to be a slow morning.
-Following an energy-sapping hike from Whistling Trig on Day 28, my body felt heavy as I eventually shuffled about South Australia’s former mid-north train terminus.
+Following an energy-sapping hike from Whistling Trig on Day 28, my body felt heavy as I shuffled around the former mid-north train terminus.

 By 1878, Hallett was large enough to demand a railway station on the newly laid narrow gauge line through Terowie and Peterborough, a line that operated until 1990.

 After a slew of jarring pains walking into Spalding on Day 26, I learnt that every discomfort must be treated with caution, or I would amount to a crumpled mess by day’s end.
 I spent a strenuous 30 minutes pressed up against a wall with my tennis ball masochistically massaging each knot in my hip, butt and back.
 Every muscle was excruciatingly sensitive.
 The relief was slow, but I hoped the temporary torture would see me through the day.